luvega-rj/Code-challenge/README.md

 2. The program will calculate the employee's gross salary, tax rate, payee (tax), NHIF and NSSF rates, and deductions
 3. The program will output the results in the console, including the employee's gross salary, payee, NHIF deduction, NSSF deduction, and net salary.

-### Contributing

-This repository is not open to contributions at this time.

 ### License